marceloterra1983/TradingSystem/frontend/dashboard/public/docs/context/shared/product/prd/en/README.md

 For the original Portuguese versions, refer to the corresponding [`../pt/`](../pt/) section.

-**Note**: Some PRDs may only exist in Portuguese (such as the Agno Integration PRD) and are not yet translated.
+**Note**: Some PRDs may only exist in Portuguese and are not yet translated.